 - Your plumbing business performs repairs at customer homes.
 One of your plumbers knocks over and destroys a valuable vase on a service visit.

 - You own a restaurant, and a fire starts in the kitchen, spreading to a neighboring bakery.
 The fire destroys their storefront and equipment.
-Liability insurance would cover damage to your neighbor’s property.
-It does not cover the fire damage to your restaurant and equipment.
+General Liability Insurance would cover damage to your neighbor’s property.
+It does not, however, cover the fire damage to your own restaurant and equipment.

-This aspect of General Liability Insurance covers your business if a third-party who is not an employee suffers a bodily injury while on your business premises or in the course of your business operations.
+General Liability Insurance covers your business if a third party who is not an employee suffers a bodily injury while on your business premises or in the course of your business operations.
 CGL will cover legal defense fees, court costs, any judgements or settlements, as well as medical fees.

 - You own a home appliance store, and one of your employees visits a customer home to fix a recently purchased dishwasher.
 He accidentally leaves his tools on the floor of the customer’s kitchen.
 The customer trips over the tools and is seriously injured.

-If your company is found liable for the injury, bodily injury coverage will pay for damages to the other party.
-These damages might include the injured party’s medical expenses as well as lost income from not being able to work, pain and suffering, and funeral expenses.
+If your company is found liable for any bodily injury to a third party, CGL will pay for damages to the other party.
+These damages might include the injured party’s medical expenses, lost income from not being able to work, pain and suffering, and funeral expenses.

 Products and completed operations coverage consists of two coverage areas: products liability and completed operations liability.
-Products liability covers your business if products that you sell are defective or have a faulty design, and cause either bodily injury or property damage.
-It is important to note that products liability does not cover defects in products if they do not cause injury or damage.
+Products liability covers your business if the products that you sell are defective or have a faulty design and cause either bodily injury or property damage.
+Products liability does not cover defects in products if they do not cause injury or damage.
 This coverage also excludes the costs of a recall.

 - You manufacture and sell custom electric lights.
 Due to a design flaw, a custom light you sold to a customer catches fire at the customer’s home, burning down their property.
 Products liability would cover the property damage to their house.

-- Your business sells hammers.
-A batch of hammers has a manufacturing defect, and the head and handle separate, causing injury to a customer.
+- Your business manufactures and sells hammers.
+A batch of hammers has a manufacturing defect, and the head and handle are prone to separate, causing injury to a customer.
 The customer’s medical expenses and lost income would be covered by products liability.